mervteo/DataCamp-Projects/README.md

 # DataCamp-SQL-Projects
-The projects within this repository are all guided by DataCamp.
+The projects are all guided by DataCamp.
-There are 10 coding questions per project
+There are a total of 10 coding questions per project.